tmackenzie/impact/content/adrs/001-definition-of-done.md

 - ci/cd process with automated tests.
 - a feature flag service that is ready to use.
 - automated integration tests.
-- a easy and fast way to rollback production.
+- an easy and fast way to rollback production.
-- integration with a on call management system.
+- integration with an on call management system.
 - integration with an observability system.
   - logs
   - tracing